hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-6.md

 - **libraryDependencies** is built-in sbt, for more info look into [libraryDependencies - sbt doc](https://www.scala-sbt.org/1.x/docs/Library-Dependencies.html)
 - **assemblyMergeStrategy** is an sbt plugin, for more info look into [sbt-assembly repo](https://github.com/sbt/sbt-assembly)
 - [Spark Streaming + Kafka 0.10.0 Integration Guide](https://spark.apache.org/docs/latest/streaming-kafka-0-10-integration.html)
+- If you run into unresolved dependency for a module not found indicated by Build log, then you should refer to link **[mvnrepository](http://mvnrepository.com)** and check each libraryDependency to make sure the build definition line is correct

+Now that we configured the Spark Structured Streaming application dependencies, we are ready to start writing the code.

 ### Create Spark Structured Streaming Application